bec-archer/SR80-Manuals/user-manual.md

 1. Tap the **+** button in the top right corner
 2. Enter the employee's **name**
-3. Pick their **role** using the segmented control:
-   - **Tech** — can grab items, do repairs, and mark done
-   - **Admin** — full access to all views and settings (will need a PIN)
-   - **Tester** — dedicated tester role
-4. Toggle **Authorized Tester** on if this person should be able to test items, regardless of their role (e.g., a tech who also tests)
+3. Turn on the **capabilities** this person needs:
+   - **Can Grab Jobs** — they'll show up in the Grab picker as a lead tech
+   - **Can Assist on Jobs** — they'll show up in the "Manage Techs" picker as an additional tech (lead techs can also assist, so you don't need both)
+   - **Can Test** — they'll show up in the tester picker when marking items as tested
+   - **Can Do Oil Samples** — they'll show up in the "Performed By" picker on oil samples
+   - **Front Counter** — marks them as Front Counter staff
+4. If this person needs admin access, turn on **Admin Access** in the Admin section below.
+They'll need a PIN.
 5. Tap **Add**

-The new employee will immediately appear in all relevant pickers across the app (tech assignment, tester selection, etc.).
+The new employee will immediately appear in the pickers that match their capabilities.
+For example, if you only turn on "Can Assist" and "Can Do Oil Samples," they'll show up in the Manage Techs and oil sample pickers but never in the Grab or Testing pickers.

 #### Editing an Employee

 Tap any active employee in the list to open their edit form.
-You can change their name, role, or tester authorization.
+You can change their name or toggle any of their capabilities on or off.
 Tap **Save** when done.
+Changes take effect immediately — if you turn off "Can Grab Jobs," that person disappears from the Grab picker right away.

 #### Setting Up an Admin's PIN